steven-ponessa/flyway-docker-migration-test/README.md

 - `/flyway/sql`
 - `/flyway/jars`	The jar files for Flyway to use for Java migration (not used for SQL migration)

-Mounting the `conf`, `drivers`, and `sql` directories to these volumes, we can create the flyway container and initiate the database setup and population.
+Mounting the `conf`, `drivers`, and `sql` directories to these volumes, we can create the flyway container and initiate the database setup and population using the following command.

 ```shell
 docker run --rm -v /Users/steve/github-ibm/flyway-db-migration/